Couples Therapy

 How I work as a couples therapist and what to expect

 Space holder – this means allowing your relationship to emerge within the therapeutic space in whatever shape it takes, without my jumping in to rescue, but rather supporting you both in hearing what is difficult to hear and speaking what is difficult to voice.
-My role is to support both people and to not take sides.
+My role is to support both people and not take sides.

 Witness - The struggles of relationships often stay behind closed doors, or each person may tell a friend or relative their version of why things are a struggle.
 Allowing a couple's therapist to see the bare bones of your relationship is an important way of moving forward.